honnigmelone/Fairsharer/README.md

 ## Overview 🍄

-The `fairsharer` repository hosts a Python program designed for the fair distribution of values across a group.
+The Fairsharer repository hosts a Python program designed for the fair distribution of values across a group.

 ## Functionality 🌵

-The `fair_sharer` function operates by redistributing a share of the highest value in a list to its neighboring elements, over a specified number of iterations.
+The fair_sharer function operates by redistributing a share of the highest value in a list to its neighboring elements, over a specified number of iterations.

 ## Explanation 👽